Analysis of DNA for Casey lines

 Unfortunately, charges for DNA analysis will come down very slowly over time (and there will always be more markers made available to quench our thirst for more information).
 So $10 submissions will not happen in the near future but we could have wealthy person who wants the Casey DNA project to be the best or somebody could put in their will a modest donation to our project.
 What would we do with these funds and we certainly want to spend these funds wisely.
 Let us assume that we had $25,000.00 donated to the Casey DNA project tomorrow.
 Would that be too much or not enough ?
 Also, we should be assume that we are not allowed to divert the funds to additional traditional research, publishing Casey books or scannning 1,000s of pages of Casey source materials (which might be a better usage of the funds).
 The benefactor only put three conditions: 1) We would have to present a plan of how the funds would be used and what results would be expected; 2) Only those persons who currently have submitted DNA submissions could participate in defining how funds would be spent.
 3) Funds can only be spent on actual DNA testing (not hiring any consultants, other genealogical projects, advertising, etc.)

 So if this Casey DNA project already had identified 1,000 random male Casey volunteers willing to participate (all with diverse well documented ancestry back to around 1800) and some private benefactor donated $25,000.00 to the Casey DNA project, what should be done with these funds ?
-Could we even spend that kind of donation properly (this represents 100 additional submissions with a mixture of 37 and 67 markers) ?
+Could we even spend that kind of donation properly (this represents 100 additional submissions with a mostly 67 markers and some 67 marker tests) ?
 Let us also assume that this donation was spread out over ten months.
-This means we would have to describe which ten submissions (or upgrades) would be sent for analysi each month and what kind of results we would expect - this would force us to plan ahead and justify which of willing ten percent volunteers would be analyzed and which 90 % of willing participants would not be analyzed.
+This means we would have to describe which ten submissions (or upgrades) would be sent for analysis each month and what kind of results we would expect - this would force us to plan ahead and justify which of willing ten percent volunteers would be analyzed and which 90 % of willing participants would not be analyzed.
+Since over one year has passed since my first pass, many submissions and upgrades have already been completed.
 Here would be my list:

-Month one - Upgrade James H. Casey to 37 markers (done); upgrade John Casey (SC) to 67 markers; three more 37 submissions from SC and TN lines that are not related to existing SC and TN lines (but are good candidates to be related - one done now); three more 37 marker submissions from lines with recent Irish origins but good candidates to be related to the currently submitted lines with recent Irish origins; three more lines of the other Casey lines (only good candidates that could be possibly related to the existing submissions).
+Month one - Upgrade James H. Casey to 37 markers (done); upgrade John Casey (SC) to 67 markers (done); three more 37 submissions from SC lines that are not related to existing SC lines (but are good candidates to be related - two done - added John Casey of MO and Moses Casey).
+The third may be done with Ancestry.com submission WN8TRA - but we do not know if this is a new line or an existing line; three more 37 marker submissions from lines with recent Irish origins but good candidates to be related to the currently submitted lines with recent Irish origins (one done via Elisha Casey - it was a surprise that a SC Casey line ended up in the Irish cluster).
+Two more were done with Genealogy.com submissions - 6FW87 and 42BNV; three more lines of the other Casey lines (only good candidates that could be possibly related to the existing submissions - one done).
+This may be done with 104397 but it is not kwown if this is a new line or existing line.
+DNA markers imply that this is a new line - but without traditional documentation, this submission can not be analyzed properly.

-Month two - Upgrade Arvle Casey to 67 markers; upgrade second SC and TN Casey line to 67 markers (done); three more 37 marker submissions in the SC and TN cluster; three more 37 marker submissions in the Irish Cluster; three more submissions in other Casey lines.
+Month two - Upgrade Arvle Casey to 67 markers (done); upgrade second SC Casey line to 67 markers (done); three more 37 marker submissions in the SC cluster; three more 37 marker submissions in the Irish Cluster; three more submissions in other Casey lines.

-Month three - 37 marker submission from third son of Henson Casey; two more random 37 marker submissions from the SC and TN lines; two more random 37 marker submissions from Irish Cluster; five more submissions from other Casey lines.
+Month three - 37 marker submission from third son of Henson Casey; two more random 37 marker submissions from the SC cluster; two more random 37 marker submissions from Irish cluster; five more submissions from other Casey lines.

-Month four - Upgrade John Casey (NY) to 37 markers (being done); Upgrade James C. Casey to 37 markers; order 37 marker for second son of Ambler Casey; order 37 marker for second son of Abner Casey; order 37 marker for second son of Jesse E. Casey; two more 37 marker submissions from Irish Cluster; five more 37 marker submissions from other Casey lines.
+Month four - Upgrade John Casey (NY) to 37 markers (done); Upgrade James C. Casey to 37 markers (done); order 37 marker for second son of Ambler Casey; order 37 marker for second son of Abner Casey (done); order 37 marker for second son of Jesse E. Casey; two more 37 marker submissions from Irish Cluster; five more 37 marker submissions from other Casey lines.

-Month five - Upgrade three 37 marker submissions to 67 marker submissions (from either SC and TN lines or the recent Irish lines); Upgrade Patrick Casey to 37 markers and Daniel Casey to 37 markers; Upgrade submittor Daniel Casey (VA) to 37 markers; two more 37 marker submissions from SC and TN cluster; two more 37 marker submissions from Irish Cluster; three more 37 marker submissions from other Casey lines.
+Month five - Upgrade three 37 marker submissions to 67 marker submissions (from either SC cluster or the recent Irish cluster - done); Upgrade Patrick Casey to 37 markers and Daniel Casey (Clare) to 37 markers (done); Upgrade Daniel Casey (VA) to 37 markers; two more 37 marker submissions from SC cluster; two more 37 marker submissions from Irish cluster; three more 37 marker submissions from other Casey lines.

 We are now half way through our funds and have all known upgrades done and all known fine tuning submissions completed.
-We have a total of eight fine tuning submissions (from same known ancestors) - six from the SC and TN lines and two from other Casey lines.
-This means that we have 16 lines covered from SC and TN; 17 lines covered from Irish Cluster and 19 lines from other lines.
-This probably on target for SC and TN lines, somewhat high for the Irish Cluster and low for other lines.
-There are around 50 unique lines in the SC and TN cluster, therefore, 16 lines would probably be insufficient to cover this cluster but 32 lines would sufficient to uncover many connections.
+We have a total of eight fine tuning submissions (from same known ancestors) - six from the SC cluster and two from other Casey lines.
+This means that we have 16 lines covered from the SC cluster; 17 lines covered from Irish cluster and 19 lines from other lines.
+This probably on target for SC cluster, somewhat high for the Irish cluster and low for other lines.
+There are around 40 to 50 unique lines in the SC cluster, therefore, 16 lines would probably be insufficient to cover this cluster but 32 lines would sufficient to uncover many connections.
 Half way through the donation funds, it would now be time to concentrate the best candidate for a third cluster from the other Casey lines.

-Month six - Two upgrades from 37 to 67 markers where required; three more 37 marker submissions to SC and TN lines; one more 37 marker submission to Irish Cluster; two more 37 marker submissions third identified cluster; three more for other Casey lines.
+Month six - Two upgrades from 37 to 67 markers where required (done); three more 37 marker submissions to SC cluster; one more 37 marker submission to Irish cluster; two more 37 marker submissions for the third identified cluster; three more for other Casey lines.

-Month seven - One fine tuning submission (submission from line that already has a proven ancestor submitted); two 37 to 67 marker upgrades where required; two more from the SC and TN cluster; one more from the Irish Cluster; two more for third cluster; three more for other Casey lines.
+Month seven - One fine tuning submission (submission from line that already has a proven ancestor submitted) - the second John (MO) / Levi submission - done; two 37 to 67 marker upgrades where required - done; two more from the SC cluster; one more from the Irish cluster; two more for third cluster; three more for other Casey lines.

-Month eight - One fine tuning submission; two more from the SC and TN Cluster; one more from the Irish Cluster; three from the third cluster and three more from other Casey lines.
+Month eight - One fine tuning submission - Abner / Turner submission - done; two more from the SC cluster; one more from the Irish cluster; three from the third cluster and three more from other Casey lines.

-Month nine - Two more 37 to 67 marker upgrades; three more from SC and TN Cluster; one more from Irish Cluster; two more from third cluster; three more from other Casey lines.
+Month nine - Two more 37 to 67 marker upgrades (done); three more from SC cluster; one more from Irish cluster; two more from third cluster; three more from other Casey lines.

-Month ten - One fine tuning submission; three more from SC and TN Cluster; one more from Irish Cluster; two more from third cluster; three more from other lines.
+Month ten - One fine tuning submission; three more from SC Cluster; one more from Irish cluster; two more from third cluster; three more from other lines.

 All funds are now spent and what kind of coverage would we have ?
 Let's assume that four submissions were used to seed the third true cluster from the other Casey lines.
 This leaves us with 30 lines covered from other Casey lines, 29 lines covered from the SC and TN cluster, 22 lines covered from the Irish cluster and 18 lines covered from the third cluster.
 This results in 99 lines covered, eleven submissions for fine tuning and nine equivalent submissions dedicated to upgrades.
 This would result with three DNA descendacy charts that would give researchers a lot of new lines to start researching based on DNA results.
 At this point in time, traditional research should help tie many of this lines together with information derived from this DNA study.
 However, it appears that even $25,000 would not be enough funds to completely map the Casey DNA map (my estimate would be it would be approaching 50 % though).